 Disengagement creates numerous problems for a business, and the cascade effect of these problems downstream can be both powerful and expensive.
-Gallup estimates disengagement costs US companies about a third of the disengaged worker’s salary.
+In 2019, Gallup estimated disengagement costs US companies about a third of the disengaged worker’s salary.
 Actively disengaged employees cost the U.S. economy $483 billion to $605 billion each year in lost productivity.

 Strategy 1.
 Onboard Your Employees from the Start

 Employee onboarding is the initial process of assimilating new hires into an organization.
 Your employees should end the onboarding having acquired the necessary knowledge, skills, and behaviors to become effective members of your organization.